metatensor/metatrain/docs/src/architectures/nanopet.rst

 .. _architecture-nanopet:

-NanoPET (experimental)
+NanoPET (deprecated)
 ======================

 .. warning::

-  This is an **experimental model**.
-You should not use it for anything important.
+  This is an **deprecated model**.
+You should not use it for anything important, and support for it will be removed in future versions of metatrain.
+Please use the :ref:`PET model <architecture-pet>` instead.

-This is a more user-friendly re-implementation of the original PET :footcite:p:`pozdnyakov_smooth_2023` (which lives in https://github.com/spozdn/pet), with slightly improved training and evaluation speed.

 Installation
 ------------